danielegasparri/span-gui/docs/manual.md

 ## Purpose
 SPAN is a Python 3.X multi-platform graphical interface program designed to perform operations and analyses on astronomical wavelength calibrated 1D spectra.
-SPAN has been developed and optimised to analyse galaxy and stellar spectra in the optical and near infrared (NIR) bands.
+SPAN has been developed and optimized to analyze galaxy and stellar spectra in the optical and near infrared (NIR) atmospheric windows.
-SPAN accepts as input ASCII and fits spectra files.
+SPAN accepts as input ASCII and FITS spectra files.
-The 1D spectra files required can be generated also with SPAN, both from long-slit 2D fits images and 3D data cube (e.g. MUSE data) fully reduced and wavelength calibrated.
+The 1D spectra files required can be generated also with SPAN, both from long-slit 2D FITS images and 3D data cube (e.g. MUSE data) fully reduced and wavelength calibrated.

 SPAN deals with linear sampled spectra, with wavelength in physical units (A, nm and mu).
 If you don't have linear sampled spectra, SPAN will try to read the spectra, will convert them automatically to linear sampling and will assign a physical wavelength scale, if needed.
 If these operations fails, your spectra will show a strange wavelength scale when clicking "Plot".
 If that is the case, you will need to adjust them with other software before load to SPAN.